 Who Would Love This Tour?

-This experience is perfect for first-timers in Split wanting a quick, yet rich overview of the city’s main sights.
+This experience is great for first-timers in Split wanting a quick, yet rich overview of the city’s main sights.
 It works well for history buffs, casual travelers, and anyone interested in getting a sense of the city’s Roman roots without committing an entire day.
 It’s also suitable for those who enjoy small-group settings for a more relaxed, personalized journey.

 It’s less ideal if you’re looking for an in-depth exploration of every corner of Diocletian’s Palace or want an extensive tour with multiple stops and transportation.
 If you’re after a broad introduction, however, this tour hits the sweet spot.